Wednesday, December 31, 2008

 Bread & Butter, Bacon & Eggs

 I tell you it's really tough explaining to kids about what we do at work.
-Below are his drawings of our jobs based of his understanding of what I tried explaining to him.
+Below are his drawings of our jobs based on his understanding of what I tried explaining to him.
 At that moment, I wish I held a noble job, such as being a teacher or policewoman, and it is easier to explain to them too!

 I think my own dad too faced the same problem (like me) explaining to the young me then about what he did for a living.
 I remembered checking with my dad frequently about what to fill up under the section on father's occupation on the form, and as to how I should portray him in my composition about 'my family'.